Every new hire comes with a hidden cost that never shows up on your P&L.

 These are your Hiring Tax hotspots.

 For each coordination point, ask: “Could software do this?”
-The answer is “yes” more often than most leaders realize.
+The answer is “yes” more often than most leaders think.

 Modern automation tools can handle: